dj311/uob-summer-project/code/README.md

   - DG: Data Generation - code used to generate and process the data used in our models
   - ILP: Inductive Logic Programming - code used to generate ILP rules and background knowledge and code used to run ILP systems and generate a rule from this
   - ML: Machine Learning - code used to create any of our other machine learning models (stacking model and neural networks)

+Each of these three sections is described in detail below.

 Three notebooks must be ran on Google Colab in order to have enough RAM.
 These are:

   - [ML-adj-matrix-conv-neural-network.ipynb](ML-adj-matrix-conv-neural-network.ipynb)